Tearing your hair out trying to think of nutritious yet tasty lunchbox fillers? A dietitian gives you 10 simple ideas.

 Kids generally love sushi and nutritionally, they can be the perfect sandwich replacement.
 Try a mix of wholegrain brown rice, veg and a protein-rich filling such as Tassal smoked salmon, or for a vegetarian option, use quinoa (instead of rice), veg and tofu or egg.
-You could even try sushi balls as a twist.

 6. Swap fruit yoghurt to natural

 With a number of kids’ yoghurts still containing plenty of sugar, a simple swap to natural or Greek yoghurt is a great option.
 Taste-wise, plain yoghurt is not always popular, but if you add a little honey or fresh fruit and freeze it, you can create a lower-sugar yoghurt option the kids will love.

 Adding a fruit juice popper to lunchboxes may be second nature for some, but swapping to a milk-based option will boost children’s calcium and protein intake.
 It also significantly reduces their intake of concentrated sugars.